DeepthiSudharsan/Analyzing-Marketing-Customer-Values-using-Spark/README.md

 ### DATA

-#### Data used for this project is from Kaggle.
+#### Data used for this project is from Kaggle (stored as MCVA.csv in my system as shown in the repo).
 The data can be downloaded from here :

 https://www.kaggle.com/pankajjsh06/ibm-watson-marketing-customer-value-data